skeeto/optparse/README.md

 2. The POSIX standard provides no way to properly reset the parser.
-For portable code this means getopt is only good for one run, over one argv with one optstring.
+For portable code this means getopt is only good for one run, over one argv with one option string.
 It also means subcommand options cannot be reliably processed with getopt.
 Most implementations provide an implementation-specific method to reset the parser, but this is not portable.
-Optparse provides an `optparse_arg()` function for stepping through non-option arguments, and parsing of options can continue again at any time with a different optstring.
+Optparse provides an `optparse_arg()` function for stepping through non-option arguments, and parsing of options can continue again at any time with a different option string.
 The Optparse struct itself could be passed around to subcommand handlers for additional subcommand option parsing.
 If a full parser reset is needed, `optparse_init()` can be called again.